-For small and mid-sized businesses across the United States, Progent's Microsoft-authorized experts offer computer help and IT consulting services for the entire array of Microsoft .NET Enterprise Servers, Windows Server 2012 R2, Windows 2008 R2 Server, and Microsoft Windows 2003 Server.
-Progent's planning, installation, optimization, and consulting services include network architecture, deployment, and management outsourcing for
+For small and mid-sized businesses across the United States, Progent's Microsoft-certified consultants can provide network help and professional consulting services for the entire family of Microsoft .NET servers and Windows Servers.
+Progent's migration, integration, optimization, and support services include system design, configuration, and management outsourcing for

 project management and documentation, local and remote

 Standard Call Center Support or Shared Help Desk Services, comprehensive